 Because of Kellogg and Post, the city of Battle Creek, Michigan is nicknamed the “Cereal Capital of the World.”

-Have a bowl of your favorite cereal for breakfast, lunch and dinner.
+What’s your favorite cereal?
+Have a bowl for breakfast, lunch, and dinner.
+Share it as a snack or bake something and share your recipes.
 Use #NationalCerealDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!